 Atmospheric and swathed in greenery, the In Dein pagoda complex is not to be missed.
 This vast collection of ancient stupas, most of which are crumbling and overgrown, sits atop a small hill overlooking the lake.
 Further south, linked by a tributary to Inle’s main body of water, Sakar Lake offers a quieter, more local experience, and the leisurely boat journey to reach Inle’s ‘little brother’ is a particularly picturesque way to pass a morning.
 Wine tasting may not immediately spring to mind when you think of Myanmar, but within cycling distance of Nyaung Shwe you’ll find the thriving Red Mountain Estate.
 Take a trip through the vines to sample the vineyard’s best offerings.

-You have probably heard about Inle’s iconic leg-rowing fishermen.
-Balancing on one leg at the front of their wooden boat, they wrap their second leg around the oar, rotating this oar-leg to propel them through the water.
-By standing, they are able to see reeds and water plants that could otherwise slow their progress across the lake, and it also leaves their hands free to use their large conical fishing nets.
+Every October, Inle Lake comes alive for the Phaung Daw Oo Pagoda festival which sees four deeply revered and richly gilded Buddha images ferried around the lake from village to village by barge.
+The festival also includes some fiercely competitive races in which Inle’s iconic leg-rowing boatmen show off their expertise in this distinctive way of moving across the water.
+Balancing on one leg at the front of their wooden boats, they wrap their second leg around the oar, rotating the oar-leg to propel them through the water.
+By standing, they are able to see reeds and water plants that could otherwise slow their progress and, in daily Inle life, it leaves fishermen’s hands free to use their large conical fishing nets.